roflmaostc/PONGCaml/README.md

 Implementation of PONG using [OCaml](http://ocaml.org/).
-Tested under Linux with OCaml 4.06, Windows may not supported.
+Tested under Linux with OCaml 4.06, Windows may not be supported.

 Compilation is done via:
 ```bash